CMiglis/LegitiRank-AI/README.md

 - [ ] Integrate real scoring logic
 - [ ] Improve toggle UX with real-time refresh
 - [ ] Package for Chrome Web Store

+## 🤖 AI Assistance

+Parts of this project were developed with the help of [ChatGPT](https://openai.com/chatgpt), an AI language model created by OpenAI.
+ChatGPT assisted with code suggestions, documentation structuring, testing setup, and project organization.

+All decisions, implementations, and customizations were made by Cory Miglis as part of an effort to learn, grow, and deliver an original software development project with integrity.